We catch up with the Urban Takeover legend to talk collaborations, studio set-ups - and potential comebacks?

 The vocal on So Good derives from the Peech Boys classic Don't Make Me Wait - does the original hold any special memories for you?

 "This was a huge 12-inch from my teens.
 I'm a huge jazz-funk fan from the 80s.
 This is one of the anthems from back then so yes, it gives me plenty of memories.
 Sometimes we go back to go forward.
-We know it's been sampled to death in the past but we tried to go into the vocal where none else had."
+We know it's been sampled to death in the past but we tried to go into the vocal where no one else had."

 The single's another in a long line of collaborations from you.
 Have you never been tempted to branch out on your own, or do you just prefer working with other people?